 Steep-sided terraces that are in permanent vegetation can provide significant areas of habitat for wildlife.
 Planting native species can provide food and cover for wildlife.

 Hillside seeps in a crop field can cause cropping problems.
 Consider aligning terraces and/or installing subsurface drainage to intercept and correct seepage problems.
-Install the drainage prior to terrace construction by using NRCS CPS Subsurface Drain (Code 606).
+Install the drainage prior to terrace construction by using Iowa NRCS CPS Subsurface Drain (Code 606).

 Intakes for underground outlets can be easily damaged during cultivation, planting, and harvesting operations.
 Using brightly colored inlets, barriers around the inlet, or otherwise clearly marking the inlet will help prevent damage.